Mrosa99/InterviewQuestions/README.md

 # Payroll Calculator

-This Python script reads employee punch data and job metadata from JSON files in a specified folder, calculates pay (regular, overtime, doubletime hours and wages), and outputs a combined summary for all employees across all files.
+This Python script reads employee punch data and job metadata from JSON files in a specified folder, calculates pay (regular, overtime, doubletime hours and wages), and outputs a combined summary for all employees.

 ---